tpbc/tpbc2022.github.io/index.md

 ---
 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
-title: "Theory and practice of Blockchains"
+title: "Theory and Practice of Blockchains"
 layout: splash
 #Minimal Mistakes theme allows image and text overlay:
 header: